 Established Fueling Infrastructure.
-There are more than 1,600 public CNG stations in the US, with more than 50 planned or under construction.
+There are more than 800 public CNG stations in the US, with nearly 20 planned public access stations under construction.
 More than 2.5 million miles of pipeline distributes natural gas from coast to coast.
 Fleet owners and operators have more access to natural gas fueling infrastructure than ever before.